 Dear Watson Consulting

-Greetings and welcome to this latest instalment of the Senturus knowledge series.
-Today we’re pleased to present to you on the topic of planning for a Power BI Enterprise deployment.
+Greetings and welcome to this latest installment of the Senturus Knowledge Series.
+Today we’re pleased to present to you on the topic of planning for a Power BI enterprise deployment.

-Are we getting to the main part of the presentation, some quick housekeeping items?
+Before getting to the main part of the presentation, some quick housekeeping items.

 Please feel free to use the GoToWebinar control panel to help make the session interactive, and while all the microphones are muted out of consideration for our speaker.